5 stars out of 5 : Outstanding

 Disclaimer – I did not understand all the dialogues in this film, as my understanding of Tamil is inchoate.

 I have seen three movies ,at the time of writing, directed by Tamil director Selvaraghavan and, remarkably, all three have been outstanding films.
 Kaadal Kondaen and 7/G Rainbow Colony were love stories- raw, jagged, stylish and above all, powerful.
 They cut the fluff and grabbed the heart.
-And in 2007, this helmer has created another grunge masterwork – Pudupettai – which is relentless in its delineation of barbarism and the current-day skeleton of Indian society.
-In Pudhupettai, Selvaraghavan does what he likes doing – taking a boy from the lower socio-economic class and thrusting him into the center of a maelstrom.
+And in 2007, this helmer has created another grunge masterwork – Pudupettai – which is relentless in its delineation of barbarism and current-day skeleton of so many Indian milieus.
+In Pudhupettai, Selvaraghavan does what he excels at doing – taking a boy from the lower socio-economic class and thrusting him into the center of a maelstrom.
 Unlike lesser directors, he doesn’t baby his boy, rather he lets him be a man, secure in the knowledge that death has no dominion over audacity.
-The film thus ascends through blood-soaked steps and past the slashes of "long"s ("long" is local slang for a sword or sickle-like sharp metallic weapon) to become a world-class gangster saga.
+The film thus ascends through blood-soaked steps and past the slashes of "long"s ("long" is local slang for a sickle-like sharp metallic weapon) to become a world-class gangster saga.
 Obviously the weak-hearted won’t sit through it.
 That phenomenon called Dhanush (only a daring state like Tamil Nadu could make him a cine hero) rises to the occasion to embody the story’s protagonist Kumar.
 Kumar is comparable to Ryunosuke Tsukue – no doubt there are differences in their degree of swordsmanship, sophistication and largeness of heart, but they are united by their supreme ability to be powerhouses and anti-authority turks who will slaughter as many competitors as possible.

 As a preamble to watching Pudupettai, you may or may not want to see the song “Oru Naalil…”, but there is no doubt that it ranks as one of the great video-songs in cinema.
 In a televised competition sponsored by Aanand Amritraj for young film directors in India, in one of the episodes dedicated to editing chops, Sanjay Gupta said that you could compendiate the whole of The Godfather in two minutes.
-Oru Naalil is about six and a half minutes long – and it does a mighty fine job of capturing the connecting dots and highlights of this 170 minute gory odyssey ,apart from featuring its terrific aesthetics.
+Oru Naalil is about six and a half minutes long – and it does a mighty fine job of capturing the connecting dots and highlights of this 170 minute gory odyssey, apart from featuring its terrific aesthetics.
 Wisely, the ending is not shown in this promotional song - it may be clarified here that the song is not included in the film.
 This audio-video song feature reaches its zenith when Yuvan Shankar Raja’s violin weaves a melody of intoxicating complexity, whilst the monochrome visuals show Kumar dodging half a dozen swords with crazed ability.
 Keep an eye out for that architectural structure you see in the background of that scene – it additionally reminds you that the action is happening in Tamil Nadu.

 India is often witness to people heaping abuse on the politicians for the state of the crumbling state.
 But actually, people get what they deserve and Pudhupettai serves up ample evidence of how impotent our nation has become.
 Early in the film, a young man’s face is smashed to pulp while he reels in the midst of a crowd of people - not one of them protests against this brutality.
-Later, in a conference room full of politicians the head honcho discusses the dispensation of MLA seats ,but when a dreaded gangster like Kumar asks for a political seat, we realize that there is not a single non-corrupt politician in the room who may revolt against the request for this undeserved allocation.
+Later, in a conference room full of politicians, the head honcho discusses the dispensation of MLA seats, but when a dreaded gangster like Kumar asks for a political seat, we realize that there is not a single non-corrupt politician in the room who may revolt against the request for this undeserved allocation.

 UPNWORLD welcomes your comments.